goauthentik/authentik/website/docs/flow/index.md

 -   **Stage configuration**: designates a flow for general setup.
 This designation doesn't have any constraints in what you can do.
 For example, by default this designation is used to configure Factors, like change a password and setup TOTP.

-### Authentication

-Using this option, you can configure whether the the flow requires initial authentication or not, whether the user must be a superuser, or if the flow requires an outpost.
+**Authentication**: Using this option, you can configure whether the the flow requires initial authentication or not, whether the user must be a superuser, or if the flow requires an outpost.

-### Behavior settings
+**Behavior settings**:

 -   **Compatibility mode**: Toggle this option on to increase compatibility with password managers and mobile devices.
 Password managers like [1Password](https://1password.com/), for example, don't need this setting to be enabled, when accessing the flow from a desktop browser.
 However accessing the flow from a mobile device might necessitate this setting to be enabled.

     The technical reasons for this settings' existence is due to the JavaScript libraries we're using for the default flow interface.
 These interfaces are implemented using [Lit](https://lit.dev/), which is a modern web development library.
 It uses a web standard called ["Shadow DOMs"](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM), which makes encapsulating styles simpler.
 Due to differences in Browser APIs, many password managers are not compatible with this technology.